trinhshub/trinhshub.github.io/README.md

 [**Transportation Research Board (TRB) 99th Conference Presentation**](https://trinhshub.github.io/Papers/): Integrating Economic and Utility Concepts for a Comprehensive Bridge Valuation Model.

-## From Incompetent to Expert
+## Work
-Growing up without a strong academic background, I didn't have good study habits which led to my struggles with improving my productivity.
-I've seen many people with the same issues.
-At some point, I started to wonder if it is the ability-to-know-what-needs-to-be-done (which some could perceive as smartness) actually hinders productivity rather than helping it.
-I often come up with lots of ideas and layout plans, then feel overwhelmed with the plans.
-So I wrote down this system of productivity to remind myself that I can only get as much work done as my perserverance allows me to.
-Both Smartness and Perseverance can become constraints when maximizing productivity.
-The goal of this system is to stay on the diagonal line and slowly enhance both axes simultaneously to move up to the highly productive point.
+Growing up I did not have good study habits, which led to my struggles with improving productivity.
+I spent a lot of time questioning the relationship between working smart vs. working hard.
+In one of those times, I created the chart below which I called a system of productivity.
+The main idea of this chart is that you can only get as much work done as your Cognitive Ability and Perseverance allow you to, which means that both of them can become constraints when maximizing your productivity.

 <p align="center">
   <img width="800" src="https://user-images.githubusercontent.com/47671910/128549141-17367fd9-5970-4220-a6b6-b9fd9805223c.png">